Sep 23, 2024 • 7 min read

 The Great Lake State is ringed with magnificent bodies of water, but none is better for an old-fashioned summer vacation than Lake Michigan.
 Partake of all the expected wet and wild activities here, such as fishing, swimming, sailing and even surfing.
 Lake Michigan even has a few features that make it extra special, such as its two dozen lighthouses — including the photogenic Ludington North Breakwater Light.
 Another place to explore is Sleeping Bear Dunes National Lakefront, which protects a magnificent landscape of sand and sky, with dunes towering hundreds of feet above the water.

-The massive body of freshwater creates a mesoclimate in the southeast corner of the state, ideal for wine growing; follow the Lake Michigan Shore Wine Trail to get a taste of it.
+The massive body of freshwater creates a mesoclimate in the southwest corner of the state, ideal for wine growing; follow the Lake Michigan Shore Wine Trail to get a taste of it.
 And up and down the coast, towns from New Buffalo to Harbor Springs offer eclectic shopping, sophisticated dining, and, best of all, glorious, technicolor sunset skies over the lake.

 Lake Chelan, Washington